LingyuLi-math/starter-academic/content/en/authors/admin/_index.md

   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "lingyuli@mail.sdu.edu.cn"
+email: "lingyuli@hku.hk"

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Lingyu Li is a 4th-year PhD candidate at School of Control Science and Engineering, Shandong University, China, working with Prof. Zhi-Ping Liu on Biomarker Discovery Based on Connected Network Constrained Regularized Feature Selection.
+Currently, Lingyu Li is a Postdoctoral Fellow at School of Biomedical Sciences, HKU, working with Dr. Yuanhua Huang on Bioinformatics.
-Currently, Lingyu Li is visiting the Department of Mathematics of the University of Hong Kong (from 17 December 2021 to 16 March 2023).
+Before joint Huang Lab, Lingyu received her PhD from School of Control Science and Engineering, SDU, supervised by Prof. Zhi-Ping Liu.
-She is collaborating with Prof. Wai-Ki Ching's group and participating in the project that bioinformatics and optimization with applications in biomarker discovery and feature selection.
+Lingyu also was a joint training PhD student of the Department of Mathematics, HKU, from December 2021 to March 2023,  supervised by Prof. Wai-Ki Ching.

 <!-- she is visiting the Department of Mathematics of the University of Hong Kong